iiAku/kolibri-frontend/documentation/online-docs/contracts/oracle.md

-# OracleContract

-## Overview
+## Oracle Contract

-The `Oracle` contract provides price data to the Kollibri ecosystem.
-It is implemented using a [Harbinger Price Feed](https://github.com/tacoinfra/harbinger).
+The `Oracle` contract provides price data to the Kolibri ecosystem.
+It is implemented using a [Harbinger Price Feed](#/project-info/oracle/harbinger).

 The `Oracle` contract calls to a `Harbinger Normalizer` contract.
-It sanity checks the return values, normalizes them for the Kollibri system, and returns them to the client.
+It sanity checks the return values, normalizes them for the Kolibri system, and returns them to the client.

 The current implementation uses a Coinbase Data Feed normalized by volume weighted average price (VWAP) with `n=6`.